homelabos/homelabos/docs/setup/installation.md

 8f00f6b3cdb6        traefik                        "/traefik"               13 hours ago        Up 13 hours                     0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp, 0.0.0.0:8181->8080/tcp           homelabos_traefik_1
 ```

+### I hit the server IP and get a 404, nothing comes up

+Traefik serves based on domain names, not IP addresses.
+It has to know what service you want to return.
+You need to be able to hit {{ domain }} or servicename.{{ domain }} in order for Traefik to serve the correct service.

 ### Bad Gateway or Services Restarting

 If Traefik returns a page that just says `Bad Gateway`, that usually